Ginzburg-Landau theory for unconventional surface superconductivity in PtBi$_2$: Summary and conclusions

 As an application, we have studied the behavior of the nodes in an applied uniform magnetic field.
 We find that the results are distinct for $A_1$ pairing with accidental nodes and $A_2$ pairing with symmetry-imposed nodes.
 For a uniform field applied along the \textit{x} direction, i.e., the direction towards the Fermi-arc centers, $A_2$ pairing is characterized by the nodes in the direction parallel to the field being preserved whereas the other four nodes are gapped out.
 On the other hand, for $A_1$ pairing all nodes are gapped out.
 For an approximately uniform field applied along the \textit{z} direction, $A_2$ pairing is characterized by all nodes being gapped out, whereas for $A_1$ pairing all nodes persist.

 These predictions could, in principle, be tested by magnetoARPES \cite{RRJ23}, which is technically challenging.
 It should also be possible to distinguish between a full and a nodal gap based on measurements of the tunneling gap in STS.
-An in-plane field also generates a pair-density wave, for both $A_1$ and $A_2$ pairing.
+An in-plane field also generates spatially modulated superconductivity with a single modulation vector $\vec q$, i.e., a helical state, for both $A_1$ and $A_2$ pairing.

 The inclusion of gradients also allows to describe both vortex states and local effects of impurities.
 We expect that the activation of many terms in the GL functional leads to a complex admixture of superconducting OPs.
 For example, the Lifshitz invariants containing derivatives but no fields, $F^{(L)}_{1E}$ and $F^{(L)}_{2E}$, induce a large $E$ OP in the vicinity of vortex cores, where the primary $A_1$ or $A_2$ OP changes rapidly.
 We leave the study of vortices in PtBi\textsubscript{2} to future work.
 It may shed light on the question why vortices have so far not been observed in scanning SQUID experiments~\cite{SFH24}.